 The man who invaded Augusta National the day Ronald Reagan was on the course was a 45-year-old local man named Charles R. Harris, who was known to some as “Smiley” as he apparently rarely smiled.
 Harris knew the grounds at Augusta as he’d worked concessions at The Masters throughout high school and would sometimes sneak into the club to collect balls from a pond behind the cottages that often serve as temporary residences for the players during Masters week.

-Harris tried golf at one point but it was simply too frustrating and gave it up as he preferred more physical sports anyway.
-He was a solid football player in high school, even receiving some scholarship offers, but an injury derailed that dream, although he did later play semi-pro ball for the Augusta Eagles, the team from which about 25 players were used as extras in the original version of The Longest Yard starring Burt Reynolds.
+Harris tried golf at one point, but it was simply too frustrating, and gave it up as he preferred more physical sports anyway.
+He was a solid football player in high school, even receiving some scholarship offers, but an injury derailed that dream.
+However, he later played semi-pro ball for the Augusta Eagles, the team from which about 25 players were used as extras in the original version of The Longest Yard starring Burt Reynolds.

 Harris knew President Ronald Reagan was on the grounds that day

 On the morning of October 22, 1983, Harris and his sister, Harriet, were driving by Augusta National and noticed quite a bit of security surrounding the club.
-Harriet recognized one of the deputies so they stopped and asked what was going, at which point they were told President Ronald Reagan was on the grounds.
-Reagan had been shot two years earlier and his security detail was still much larger than it had been before.
+Harriet recognized one of the deputies, so they stopped and asked what was going on, at which point they were told President Ronald Reagan was on the grounds.
+Reagan had been shot two years earlier, and his security detail was still much larger than before.

 Not thinking much of it, Charles went home, fixed himself a drink, and flipped on the television to hear that U.S. Steel was laying off thousands of workers as the industry was in trouble due to losing business to foreign-made steel, which angered Harris so much that he decided he was going to head back to Augusta National to have a chat with Ronald Reagan.
 And he was taking his .38-caliber revolver with him.